ngokevin/senioritis/README.md

 senioritis
 ==========

-Scrapes myedu to find out the easiest classes of a university by average GPA by professor.
+Find out the easiest classes of a university by average GPA by professor.

 Motivated by a college senior who just wants his piece of paper and go work.